Contribution reporting

 Step 1: Retrieve Reports

-First you’ll need a finalized report to ensure you’re not working with changable data.
-Reports can be finalised in two ways:
+First you’ll need a finalized report to ensure you’re not working with changeable data.
+Reports can be finalized in two ways:

-1. Finalize the report for the current month just before you need to use it, such as for running payroll or issuing reports for payroll to an employer.
-This ensures they’ll use the most fresh data.
+1. Finalize the report for the current month just before you need to use it, such as for running payroll or issuing reports to an employer.
+This ensures you’ll use the most fresh data.
+Note: Only current month reports can be manually finalized.

-2. Wait for your report to be auto-finalized at the end of the month and then retrieve it on the first or later of the next month
+2. Wait for your report to be auto-finalized on the first day of the next month (shortly after midnight) and then retrieve it

 4. Retrieve the Report: Use the Retrieve a contribution report API to get the finalized report